brittyazel/DevTool/README.md

 ### Other functionality:
 - Clicking on a table name will expand and show its children.
-- Clicking on a function name will try to call the function. **WARNING: BE CAREFUL**.
+- Clicking on a function name will try to execute the function. **WARNING: BE CAREFUL**.
+	- **Note**: This will make use of any function arguments set, as described above.
 - If a table has WoW API `GetObjectType()` then its type will be visible in the value column.
-- DevTool can monitor WoW API events similar to that of `/etrace`.
+- DevTool can monitor WoW API events similar to that of `/etrace`, we also include a button to launch /etrace if you would rather use the built in tool instead.
 - DevTool can log function calls, their input args, and return values.
 	- **Note**: Strings in the 'value' column have no line breaks